Coronavirus: Discretionary Grants Fund Scheme

 The Discretionary Grants Fund Scheme is a funding scheme for small businesses with high fixed property-related costs who are not eligible for the other Government funding schemes available to help businesses affected by coronavirus.

-There's still time for small businesses with high fixed property-related costs who are not eligible for the other Government funded grant schemes and have had their income severely impacted by the coronavirus COVID-19 pandemic to apply.
+This is the last chance for small businesses with high fixed property-related costs who are not eligible for the other Government funded grant schemes and have had their income severely impacted by the coronavirus COVID-19 pandemic to apply.
+Local charities may also be eligible for a discretionary grant, if they meet the scheme criteria.

 How much will the grant be?